 In 1963 a complete room full of display cabinets was officially opened as Chatteris Museum.
 Eventually the museum took over the middle floor of Grove House and before long there were enough cabinets to fill 4 rooms.

-In 1995 the museum moved to its present location into what had been the doctors' surgery in Church Lane and it also shares the building with the Chatteris Town Council.
+In 1995 the museum moved to what had been the doctors' surgery in Church Lane and it also shared the building with the Chatteris Town Council.
+In 2023 it moved into the old Barclays Bank building, at 2 Park Street.

 The museum is owned and managed by a team of Trustees on behalf of Chatteris residents.
 It is run on a day to day basis by a dedicated team of volunteers lead by the curator, Ian Mason.